cyrusimap/cyrus-imapd/docsrc/index.rst

 Cyrus IMAP is an email, contacts and calendar server.

-This is the documentation for version |version| of Cyrus IMAP.
+This is the documentation for version |release| of Cyrus IMAP.

-Looking for the latest stable version of Cyrus IMAP?
-Documentation at :cyrus-stable:`/` for |imap_current_stable_version|.
+Looking for the latest development version of Cyrus IMAP?
+Documentation at :cyrus-dev:`/` for |imap_latest_development_version|.

 ..
 Update this when there is a changeover from stable to development.